LoopringSecondary/incentives/docs/longterm-incentive-program-en.md

 ### Rule
-该计划的具体规则反映在代码里，白话文解释如下：

-- 该计划激活日期为2017年8月30日下午六点。
-- 路印基金会将在激活日期前转入500万LRC到该合约的地址，作为参与者的奖励；后续考虑参与金额，可能还会增加奖励数额。
-- 所有通过直接转账的方式转给激励计划合约的LRC都会作为奖励的一部分，无法取出。如果您不想无偿贡献LRC，请不要直接转账任何LRC给合约地址，切记；如果您真的直接转账LRC到激励计划，我们没有能力帮您取出。
-- 计划激活后，有60天的窗口期允许用户参与；窗口期关闭后，无法参与，但基金会和任何人可以继续贡献LRC奖励。
-- 参与时间点之后的18个月内，该地址转入的LRC被冻结，无法取出。18个月后的任何时候，参与者都可以将LRC和奖励部分或者全部取出。该计划的强制结束日期是开始后的三年，三年后还没提现的LRC我们认为是私钥密码丢失，我们会在三年后将剩余LRC全部取出充公。
-- 每个地址根据参与的时间点不一样，最早可以提LRC的时间点也不一样，越早参与，可越早提现。
-- LRC奖励并不是平均分配，是根据提现顺序而定。取出同样的LRC，先提现的奖励会少，后提现的奖励会多。这一点后面有详细解读。
-- 参与和提现没任何费用。部分提取时，需要为合约支付很少的LRC来指定要提现的LRC数量，地先后ETH也和LRC一并返还给用户。这一点后面有详细说明。
-- 该计划没有上限，任何人都可以参与（基金会成员除外）。

-具体规则以智能合约代码为基准，本文解释如果有偏差，基金会不承担任何责任。您参与就表明您充分了解合约代码。该计划开始后的执行是全自动的，基金会除了提供本说明文档外，不会提供其它技术支持。对ERC20不懂的参与者请在社区寻求帮助，但不要把私钥或密码告诉不信任的人，不要让人代为参与。
+- Long-term program started at 2017.Aug.30 18:00pm (Beijing time)
+- Loopring Foundation have deposited 5,000,000 LRC bonus into the smart contract.
+Foundation may add more LRC tokens into program.
+- Do not transfer LRC from your own wallet to the program address directly.
+You must authorize it first.
+Please follow the step A carefully.
+Foundation will not be able to get your token back if the reason is your misconduction.
+- Long-term program lasts 60 days.
+Any LRC deposit after 60 days will donate to the Foundation.
+- Participator cannot withdraw LRC within 18 months.
+Withdraw period will open from the 18th month to 36th month.
+Participator can fully or partially withdraw the LRC token within this period of time.
+After the withdraw period ends.
+All the LRC tokens in the program address will be considered as a donation to the foudnation.
+- Program activates after you transfer the LRC to smart contract address.
+- The interst rate is depending on your deposit time.
+The longer time you deposit, the higher interest rate you receive.
+- Participation is free of charge.
+- Program is not capped, everyone can participate expect Foundation members.

+Foundation reserve the right of final interpretation.
+This instruction is imperfect.
+Please review the smart contract code before your participation.

 ## Bouns Distribution

 We estimate 100 million LRC tokens will participate the long-term program.
-Hypothetically total amount is 100 million LRC tokens, 那么整体的奖励为：**500万/1亿 = 5%**。为了鼓励大家长期持有，我们的奖励并非线性平均分配，而是越晚提现，奖励比例越大。从下面图形可以看出，前2/3提现的奖励比例会小于平局值，后1/3提现的奖励比例会大于平均值。奖励比例和参与时间点无关，和提现时间也无关，和提现的先后顺序有关。
+Hypothetically total amount is 100 million LRC tokens, Thus the average interest rate will be：**5,000,000/100,000,000 = 5%**。In order to motivate long-term investors，the interest rate varies with the legth of the time.
+The longer time, the higher rate.
+(Diagram Below)

 ![](images/roi.jpg)